 by Douglas Bowser

 I’ve lived on Maui for over 16 years.
 It took me about 3 years to learn it.
 Another 7 to pick up all the slang and another couple for all the jokes.
 The different ethnic groups speak it differently also, so it’s a constantly evolving thing.
-When a local Hawaiian is speaking pidgin it usually is with a loud, high pitched laugh.
-Local Japanese pidgin is a lot more quiet.
+When a local Hawaiian is speaking pidgin it usually is with a loud, high-pitched laugh.
+Local Japanese pidgin is a lot quieter.